zhangxcii/zhangxcii.github.io/_pages/about.md

 ======
 My research interests are in physics-informed machine learning, AI for fluid dynamics, ML-based modeling, prediction, and control of complex fluid flows, and their applications on renewable energy systems e.g. wind energy and ocean energy.
 ## Wind farm digital twin
-(a) The data and knowledge fusion framework for building the digital twin for wind farm wake flows
+(a) The data and knowledge fusion framework for building the digital twin for wind farm wakes
 ![](images/WFDT.jpg)

 (b) Case studies: a greedy case, a wake-steering case, and a partially-operating case